Alisa Lozhkina

-Alisa Lozhkina is a California-based artist, art historian, curator, critic, and writer, known for her research on modern and contemporary art.
+Alisa Lozhkina (Ложкіна Аліса В’ячеславівна) is a California-based artist, art historian, curator, critic, and writer, known for her research on modern and contemporary art.
 She is the author of The Art of Ukraine, published in the World of Art series by Thames & Hudson in 2024.

 Biography

-Lozhkina was born in Kyiv, Ukraine.
+Lozhkina was born on 24 July 1981 in Kyiv, Ukraine.
+She graduated from the National University of Kyiv-Mohyla Academy in 2008, and then studied in Moscow in 2012-2013.
 She began her career as an art critic and curator in Ukraine.
-From 2010 to 2016, she was editor‑in‑chief of the magazine Art Ukraine.
-From 2013 to 2017, she served as deputy director and chief curator at Mystetskyi Arsenal, the largest museum and exhibition complex in Kyiv.
+Lozhkina was editor‑in‑chief of the magazine Art Ukraine from 2010 to 2016.
+She was a deputy director and chief curator at Mystetskyi Arsenal from 2013 to 2017 as well.

-In addition to her curatorial and scholarly work, Lozhkina is also a practicing artist.
+Lozhkina is also a practising artist aside from curatorial and scholarly works.
 Her website presents a body of work that includes digital art, painting, textile sculptures, and mixed-media projects.
-Thames & Hudson also notes that "she is also an artist" in their contributor profile.

-Since 2020, she has lived in the San Francisco Bay Area, USA, combining her artistic practice with international curatorial and critical work.
+Work

 Artistic and curatorial activity

-Lozhkina has curated and co-curated major exhibitions promoting Ukrainian art internationally, including: Permanent Revolution: Ukrainian Art Now at Ludwig Museum, Budapest (2018), nominated for Global Fine Arts Awards.
-Between Fire and Fire: Contemporary Art from Ukraine at Semperdepot / Academy of Fine Arts, Vienna (2019–2020).
+Lozhkina has curated and co-curated major exhibitions promoting Ukrainian art internationally, including: Permanent Revolution: Ukrainian Art Now at Ludwig Museum, Budapest (2018), Between Fire and Fire: Contemporary Art from Ukraine at Semperdepot / Academy of Fine Arts, Vienna (2019–2020).